BerndFranzen/Mod-HAMMR/README.md

 A: Really?

-B: Sure, it's  often the mods, so as I sayd, they may not be good enough.
+B: Sure, it's  often the mods, so as I said, they may not be good enough.

 A: But then I need to know: How Are My Mods Really?